AplosAnalytics/docs.aplosanalytics.com/docs/methods/professional.md

-# Professional Accounts
+# 🎩 Professional Accounts
 Professional accounts are designed for individual users who do not need to collaborate with other analysts for PK analysis with NCA methods.
-Each account is limited to a single user.
+Each account is limited to a single user and up to 100 analyses per year.

 ## Number of analyses
 Each Professional account is allocated a specific number of analyses during the 12-month subscription period.
 Only <span style="background-color:green;color:white">Completed</span> analyses are counted against the allocation.
 Analyses with a status of <span style="background-color:red;color:white">Failed</span> are not counted against the allocation.
 To determine the number of analyses remaining, the number of <span style="background-color:green;color:white">Completed</span> analyses along with the number of analyses currently ongoing are subtracted from the allocation.
 An example is below: